MichaelBonart/BachelorThesis/src/README.md

 Some more files that were generally useful across different directories:
-'mhn_tools.py': methods for plotting/copying/...
-MHNs
-'checkpoints_mbonart.py': automatic saving/loading of previously computed results
+'mhn_tools.py': useful methods for plotting/copying MHNs and more 'checkpoints_mbonart.py': automatic saving/loading of previously computed results

+Additionally there are the following two subdirectories, which contain generated results:
+'mbonart_checkpoints/': results of MHN optimizations that can be loaded again in the future 'result_plots': automaitcally generated plots (usually of MHNs of interest)